 Pediatric and Adolescent Turner Syndrome

-Turner syndrome (TS) is a rare genetic condition caused by complete or partial absence of one of the two X chromosomes.
+Turner syndrome (TS) is a genetic condition caused by complete or partial absence of one of the two X chromosomes.
 It is a rare condition, affecting approximately 1 out of every 2,500 female newborns.

 What is Pediatric and Adolescent Turner Syndrome?